 The Company has taken advantage of the exemptions allowed under section 408 of the Companies Act 2006 and has not presented its income statement in these financial statements.
-The Group profit for the year included a loss on ordinary activities after tax of £5,082k (2022: £102k loss) in respect of the Company.
+The Group loss for the year included a loss on ordinary activities after tax of £203k (2023: £5,082k) in respect of the Company.

-The financial statements were approved by the Board and authorised for issue on 25 March 2024.
+The financial statements were approved by the Board and authorised for issue on 24 March 2025.

-James Carter
+lames Carter